kurtis2221/win10_dwm_tool/README.md

 ## Info
 User friendly and oversimplified tool to enable and disable DWM.

-Tested with Windows 10 21H1.
+Tested with Windows 10 21H2.
 ## Warning
 - Using this tool may lock up your system and need to hard restart!
 - Save everyting important before using!
 - Use this tool at your own risk!
+- Has experimental settings for Windows 11.
+Working, but not tested on Windows 11!
 ## Usage
 ### Normal usage:
 1. Before running it's recommended to open an alternative file manager or a game